soundio/sequence-json/README.md

 # Music JSON

-A proposal for a format for representing music in JSON, with the aim of making emerging web apps using the new Web Audio and Web MIDI APIs interoperable.
+A format for representing music in JSON.

-This document is intended as a discussion starter.
-Please comment, propose ideas and make pull requests.

 ## Example JSON